LucasDelfino92/morrowindsharp/mw++.md

   - MO2 will tell you there's no game data on top level.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.
   - Hide/disable **Realistic_Repair_Optional.ESP**.
 This will avoid adding the new forges and anvils to the game's major cities and settlements.
-- [**Service Requirements Lore**](https://www.nexusmods.com/morrowind/mods/45567) by Vanhikes and dungeom
-Adds faction rank requirements to obtain faction services.
-  - MO2 will install this mod as a BAIN package.Only tick **Service Requirements Lore** and click **Ok**.
 - [**Ownership Overhaul**](https://www.nexusmods.com/morrowind/mods/48051) by Necrolesian
 Assigns ownership to the many, many items and containers that rightly should be owned but weren't, and otherwise makes adjustments to item ownership.
   - Hide/disable **Ownership Overhaul.ESP**